kaditya25/game-engine/README.md

 make -j4
 ```

-## Running the Mediation Layer
+## Running the Game Engine
-The ML is composed of a couple of executables.
-After building, you must ensure
+The Game Engine is composed of several interacting executables.
+After
-that the following programs are running.
-It may be helpful to use a terminal
+building, you must ensure that the following programs are running.
+You are
-multiplexer like tmux and start each program in a separate pane.
+encouraged to use a terminal multiplexer like tmux and start each program in a
+separate pane.

 ### ROS Core
 ```bash